 Choosing the right moisturizer

 Choosing a moisturizer is a very personal preference.
 Some women are willing to put up with the inconvenience of a greasier cream for the hydration benefits.
 Other women want no oily residue so that they are free to apply makeup or use their hands immediately after applying.
-But the main thing to remember is that your skin will look its best when it is hydrated both on the surface and on the inside.
-That means drinking lots of water (try naturally flavored carbonated water if still water doesn’t excite you) and choosing a moisturizer for your skin type that prevents evaporation of water from your skin or attracts water to your skin.
+Remember that your skin looks its best when it is hydrated both on the surface and on the inside.
+This means drinking lots of water and choosing a moisturizer for your skin type that prevents evaporation of water from your skin or attracts water to your skin.

 Your $50 mistake is fixable

-When you purchase your moisturizer, particularly if it is a more expensive department store item, ask what the return policy is if the product does not suit you.
+When you purchase your moisturizer, particularly if it is a more expensive department store item, ask about the return policy.
 In addition, don’t forget to ask for packaged samples as well as scoops from the actual testers.
 Many retailers, Sephora in particular, provide little plastic containers so that you can scoop some product and take it home with you.
 The sales assistants will label and date the container so you know the name of the product and when you purchased it.